 Directions: Think about the topic of this training session.
-Answer the questions in the space provided below.
-You will come back to this pagend of the session to answer the last question.
+Answer the first two questions in the space provided below.
+You will come back to this page at the end of the session to answer the last question.
 What do you already know about Positive Behavior Support?
 What do you want to know about Positive Behavior Support?
 To be answered at the end of the session, during review: What have you learned about Positive Behavior Support?